Railways

 This picture shows a situation from our train journey, between Buta and Isiro.
 Steffen is reading on top of our van, in the background Franz.
 I took the picture from the roof of the truck.
 (Photo copyright © by Kaj Halberg)

-A number of pictures, depicting wild and escaped plants along railroad tracks, are presented on a separate page, see Plants: Railway flora.
+A number of pictures, depicting native and naturalized plants along railroad tracks, are presented on a separate page, see Plants: Railway flora.

 (Uploaded October 2019)